Leverage the Business Apps You Use Every Day

 With Project Online, you can define templates that include a standard work breakdown structure (WBS), tasks with durations and logic, and assigned resources, so that when you need to create a new project, you're not starting with a blank page.
 You can build intelligence into your project templates, and use them as a starting point, and the solution will build consistencies into your company’s project plans no matter who is developing them.

-Microsoft offers Skype for Business as an application within Office 365 as a subscription-based tool.
+Microsoft offers Teams as an application within Microsoft 365 as a subscription-based tool.
 It's included with other apps as a bundle.
-Not everybody realizes how powerful and useful Skype can be for construction project management.
+Not everybody realizes how powerful and useful Teams can be for communication in construction project management.

-First, Skype can be used to host and join web meetings.
-The pricing model of Skype makes it more reasonable to give access to every employee to host meetings, rather than a selecting GoToMeetingTM.
+First, Teams can be used to host and join web meetings.
+The pricing model of Teams makes it more reasonable to give access to every employee to host meetings, rather than selecting GoToMeetingTM or other pay-per-user platforms.
 This allows for people to connect with team members no matter where they're working.

-Skype can also be used as a video feed to share live information from anywhere.
-The project manager and field superintendent can use the Skype mobile app on their smartphone or tablet and show a live video feed of a problem at the job site to someone sitting in an office.
+Teams can also be used as a video feed to share live information from anywhere.
+The project manager and field superintendent can use the Teams mobile app on their smartphone or tablet and show a live video feed of a problem at the job site to someone sitting in an office.

-Watch this video from Microsoft to see Skype for Business in action.
-With Skype for Business, you simply get answers to questions done more quickly.
+Watch this video from Microsoft to see Teams in action.
+With Teams, you simply get answers to questions done more quickly.

 When sending an email message to your project team, you can simply Cc the project email address, and the correspondence is automatically collected in the project’s mailbox.
 Forward to that address any email related to the project.
 Assign team members to the mailbox, which can be seen next to their own mailbox.
 Search for any correspondence just like you can with your Outlook inbox.

-Office 365 is a great construction project management tool for any university.
-Leverage your investment in Office 365 by taking advantage of more apps today.
+Microsoft 365 is a great construction project management tool for any construction owner or manager.
+Leverage your investment in Microsoft 365 by taking advantage of more apps today.

 Interested in learning more?
 Schedule a demo today: